divin/divin.github.io/terms.md

 ---
+title: Terms & Privacy Policy
 layout: default
 permalink: /terms
----

-# Terms & Privacy Policy
 ---

 The privacy of my visitors is extremely important.
 This Privacy Policy outlines the types of personal information that is received and collected and how it is used.